ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 Checking with 3Hz for new topics should be fast enough.
 ### Antipattern Category
+New:Hard-coded-fine-tuning, New:Fixed_Communication_Rate, Smith:Is_Everything_OK
 ### Keyword
 fast
 ### Note
+Subscription: reduce orb_exists() check from 10Hz to 3Hz.

 ## Commit #521
 ### Hash